It’s been a while!

 The baby was then taken to get checked while I was taken back to the room.
 My husband was waiting there and immediately burst into tears when he saw me, telling me that he was so worried and that I had done a good job.
 I slept for a bit and then one of the nurses brought in the baby.
 The baby was more beautiful than we could have ever imagined (even now we keep asking one another how we made such a gorgeous baby, but of course all parents think that about their child).
 My husband was over the moon and the nurse kindly offered to take pictures of us.

 After my husband left in the evening, I tried to sleep but the machine I was hooked up to (I believe it was an electrocardiogram) kept beeping loudly any time I fell asleep.
-A nurse also checked up on me every hour or so to press down on my stomach to release blood and whatever else afterbirth needed to come out, change my massive postpartum pad, and check my catheter.
+A nurse also checked up on me every hour or so to press down on my uterus to help it contract and shrink back to its original size (it was very painful), change my massive postpartum pad, and check my catheter.
 Normally I would feel embarrassed but I was so exhausted and in pain that I didn’t care.
 It also helped that the nurse (I’ll call her Nurse M from now on) was one of the nicest people I have ever met and she continued to go above and beyond throughout my stay.